 - How to write a literature search and review protocol

-In MEDDEV 2.7/1 rev. 4, Annex5 says about the literature search and literature review protocol, key elements.
+In MEDDEV 2.7/1 rev. 4, Annex 5 talks about the literature search and literature review protocol as key elements.
 Through the literature search, we can find literature on the device under evaluation that includes the equivalent device and the state of the art, including alternative examination and treatment methods.
-They are three steps for the literature search
+There are three steps for the literature search.

 It is very important to understand that the literature search needs to cover two categories of data: